 - All banks and other financial institutions must request TIN as a precondition for opening new accounts for companies and other businesses.

 - Every company or business must provide their TIN to the relevant financial institution not later than 12 April 2020, to update their existing records for accounts opened before 13 January 2020.

-- To register or apply for TIN, visit the nearest FIRS tax office or check Joint Tax Board portal on https://jtb.gov.ng/apply-for-tin/.
+- To register or apply for TIN, visit the nearest FIRS tax office or check the Joint Tax Board portal on https://jtb.gov.ng/apply-for-tin.